Jordon Dizon: Professional career

-2008 NFL Draft

 During CU's pro timing day, Dizon ran the forty yard dash in 4.59 seconds—which would have registered among the five fastest times recorded by a linebacker at the 2008 NFL Combine.
 His 34.5 inch vertical jump also impressed scouts, while Dizon's meager 12 repetitions lifting 225 pounds was considered poor for a linebacker.
-On April 26, 2008, Dizon was chosen 45th overall in the 2nd round of the 2008 draft by the Detroit Lions.
+On April 26, 2008, Dizon was chosen 45th overall in the second round of the 2008 NFL draft by the Detroit Lions.

-Detroit Lions

 Dizon's first season saw the rookie struggle to find consistent playing time.
 He finished the season with 31 total tackles, 14 of which came on special teams.
 When hired in January 2009, coach Jim Schwartz changed defensive schemes, moving Dizon back to the outside linebacker position.
 During the 2009 off-season, Dizon earned high praise from Lions defensive coordinator Gunther Cunningham and linebackers coach Matt Burke, the latter of whom noted, "Jordon’s probably been one of the hardest workers I have.
 He works really hard at it.
 He wants to do better, he wants to do it right and he really works at it.
 I’ve been really pleased with the work he’s done."

 Dizon tore two tendons in his knee and damaged a third during the 2010 NFL preseason.
-He was placed on injured reserve on August 16, 2010.
-He was released by the Lions on July 28, 2011.
+He was placed on season-ending injured reserve on August 16, 2010, after an ACL tear was diagnosed.
+Dizon was released by the Lions on July 28, 2011.

-Post-playing career
+Executive career

-Dizon served as the assistant pro scouting director for the Denver Broncos from 2015 to 2022.
+Denver Broncos

+In 2015, Dizon was hired as a pro scout by Denver Broncos who would go on to win Super Bowl 50 the same season.
+He was later promoted to assistant director of pro personnel in 2021.